GLOBAL MARKETS-Stocks slump on growth concerns, bond yields slip | Business

 U.S. and euro zone business activity slowed in May, with S&P Global attributing the decline in its U.S. Composite PMI Output to "elevated inflationary pressures, a further deterioration in supplier delivery times and weaker demand growth."
 Higher costs from surging freight and raw material prices led Abercrombie & Fitch Co to say it will continue facing headwinds until at least year-end, a day after Snapchat parent Snap Inc said the U.S. economy had worsened faster than expected in April.

-Shares of Snap plummeted 41.1%, dragging down several social media and internet stocks, while Abercrombie fell 29%.
-In Europe, utilities and commodity-linked stocks led declines but banking shares rose.
+Shares of Snap plummeted 42.4%, dragging down several social media and internet stocks, while Abercrombie fell 30.8%.
+In Europe, all major sectors posted broad declines, with luxury stocks and retailers taking the lead as disposable income of consumers is squeezed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)